home-assistant/developers.home-assistant/docs/lovelace_index.md

 **Home Assistant 0.72**

-- Initial release supporting title, defining views with a name, tab icon, theme and cards.
-Supported cards are entities, entity-filter and custom.
+- Initial release of the Lovelace UI.